 Managing your own Team(s)

 You are obligated to comply with our User Agreement and Community Rules, even in your teams!
 It's also good practice to put in writing your team's purpose and guidelines, so that every team-member can refer back to these at any given time.
+That can be the first thing you write in your team room!
 And remember to welcome polite disagreement -- sometimes the best solutions are found when people disagree and push each other to think harder and more creatively.

 Describe what the team is, and its purpose.
 For instance, "Supporting me as I manage my 16 year-old with ADHD for the next 3 months," or "Giving me advice as I wrestle with colon cancer."

 Health Together teams agree on clear, concise, and consistent guidelines for participation.
 These guidelines are flexible enough to allow for some deviation and are updated when needed.

 Provide Stable and Active Leadership:

 Healthy teams have leaders who are around to participate.
 This is your team.
 If you want to benefit from your team-members' wisdom and experience, then you need to show up and do your part.